 - multiplication: discipling family, friends, and others.

-While this is far from a complete list, it is a healthy start.
+While this is far from a complete list of characteristics, it is a healthy start.
 What would you add, subtract, or adjust?
 How are you communicating, supporting, and encouraging movement of disciples in the direction toward these practices of maturing disciples?
 With no target or intentionality, there will likely be no progress.
 Take one step this week!
 Make disciples!

 For more ideas about disciple-making, check out these blog posts: